iamskp99/Fundamentals-of-Database-Engineering/How does the DNS work.md

 for the domain name in it, it will then point to Auth NS, that server will give us our ip address.
 DNS doesn't use TCP , it uses UDP with query id and that makes it fast.
 Godaddy is a service that provides Auth Ns for your domain.

+This architecture ensures some level of fault tolerance.

 ### I want to ask that suppose we have two servers, those two will have different ip address.
 ### Auth NS maps domain to server ip address, in this case which ip will it point to ?